Ostrava Days: Students and lecturers

 Attendance of the institute as well as the festival is international and in the past included artists from Europe, North America, South America, Asia and Australia.
 Students are chosen based on evaluation of no more than three scores and audio samples submitted to the assembly of lectors for each given year.
 Approximately 35 students are accepted for a season.

-Resident orchestras and ensembles
+Resident ensembles

-Resident orchestras and ensembles of Ostrava Days are Janáček Philharmonic Orchestra (Ostrava), Ostravská Banda (international chamber ensemble), Canticum Ostrava (choir), and Krulik Quartet (string quartet).
+Resident ensembles of Ostrava Days are the Ostrava New Orchestra (symphony orchestra), Ostravská Banda (international chamber ensemble), Canticum Ostrava (choir), and Krulik Quartet (string quartet).

 Venues

 The events of the Ostrava Days exposition take place in multiple venues in the city, including Philharmonic Hall of the City of Ostrava, Janáček Conservatory Ostrava, Multifunctional Auditorium GONG, National Moravian-Silesian Theatre, Coal Mine Michal Hall, St. Wenceslas Church, Parník Club, Gallery of Fine Arts in Ostrava.